nepedigo-XIII/GradSchoolNotes/FI/WACC.md

   - **Cost of equity capital**
   - **Cost of debt capital**
 - Weighted by their proportion in the firm’s capital structure
+- Used as the firm’s **hurdle rate** for typical projects, returns should exceed WACC, otherwise capital is better off elsewhere

 ---